imarkonis/ithaca_dataset/docs/methodology_short_v1.0.md

 # Dataset paper methodology — v1.0

 ## Purpose
-We aim to describe a probabilistic ensemble dataset for global terrestrial water-cycle change, based on dataset-choice uncertainty in P and E.
+We aim to describe a probabilistic ensemble dataset for global terrestrial water cycle, based on dataset-choice uncertainty in P and E.

 ## Core idea
-The dataset represents plausible P–E worlds rather than a single best product.
+The dataset represents plausible P, E worlds rather than a single best product.
 Dataset choice is sampled probabilistically at the IPCC region × biome level.

 ## Main methodological blocks